 For a donation of $500 (or $5 per card) to the United Way's Emergency Heating Fund, you will receive 100 Gift of Warmth cards to insert in your corporate holiday cards to clients, vendors and customers.
 Additional cards are available for an additional donation.
 A special version is also available suitable for personal gift-giving.
 Please contact the United Way for more information.

 What do the cards look like?

-The corporate Gift of Warmth cards feature a NEW design and full-color images throughout - suitable to be included in your own holiday greetings or can stand-alone as well!
+The corporate Gift of Warmth cards feature full-color images throughout - suitable to be included in your own holiday greetings or can stand-alone as well!